green suspension bridge in Vancouver, B.C.

 The Types of Divorce Applications in B.C.

 In British Columbia, the law allows spouses to file for a divorce together.
-Alternatively, one spouse can apply for a divorce as a sole applicant without requiring the other spouse’s consent.
+Alternatively, one spouse can apply for a divorce as a sole applicant without the other spouse’s consent.
 Both processes are equal because they ultimately result in a court order granting a divorce.

 Joint Divorce: A Cooperative Approach